ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 This article provides general information about how to build and install a DKMS module.

-To build a DKMS module, one can follow this makefile rule file to create makefile rules to prepare a kernel module as a DKMS module to be built.
+To build a DKMS module, one can follow a template makefile rule file to create makefile rules to prepare a kernel module as a DKMS module to be built.
 One can also directly use the DKMS tool provided by Linux system to build and install a DKMS module.
 Following sections explain these in detail.

 ## Build and install DKMS module with Linux dkms tool